ROAS & Break-Even Calculator

 What is ROAS & Break-Even ROAS?

 ROAS (Return on Ad Spend) is a marketing metric that measures the amount of revenue your business earns for every dollar it spends on advertising.
 It evaluates the raw effectiveness of specific campaigns, ad groups, or keywords.
+ROAS only becomes meaningful once you stack it against your fully-loaded customer acquisition cost.

 The Formulas Breakdown